Halloween H20: 20 Years Later: Home media

 Halloween H20 was released on VHS and LaserDisc by Buena Vista Home Video.
 In the United Kingdom, the film was released on VHS on December 15, 1998.

 The film was first released on DVD by Dimension Films on October 19, 1999 as part of the "Dimension Collector's Series".
 It was released in the UK on October 22, 2001 and re-released on April 25, 2011.
 It was also released in the UK in 2004 as part of the complete collection consisting of the first eight films, a set that is now out of print.
-It was re-released in the US by Echo Bridge Home Entertainment on April 26, 2011, although, it does not contain its original aspect ratio of 2.35:1, but rather a 1.66:1 widescreen transfer.
-Echo Bridge later re-released the film in a triple feature set with Halloween: The Curse of Michael Myers and Halloween: Resurrection.

 Halloween H20 was released in Canada on Blu-ray by Alliance along with Halloween: The Curse of Michael Myers and Halloween: Resurrection on January 12, 2010.

-On May 3, 2011 it was released by Echo Bridge Home Entertainment in the US but with an open matte 16:9 transfer, rather than the theatrical aspect ratio of 2.35:1.
+In 2005, Dimension was sold by Disney, with Disney then selling off the parent label Miramax in December 2010.
+Miramax and the rights to the pre-October 2005 library of Dimension were subsequently taken over by private equity firm Filmyard Holdings that same year.
+Filmyard sublicensed the film's home video rights to Echo Bridge Entertainment, who reissued several other Dimension and Miramax titles.
+On May 3, 2011 it was released on Blu-ray by Echo Bridge Home Entertainment in the US but with an open matte 16:9 transfer, rather than the theatrical aspect ratio of 2.35:1.
 Its sound was downmixed to stereo, rather than the 5.1 theatrical mix.
 The Blu-ray received negative reviews, with Blu-ray.com calling it "a mess on every level".
+It was re-released in the US on DVD by Echo Bridge Home Entertainment on April 26, 2011; this release also does not contain its original aspect ratio of 2.35:1, but rather a 1.66:1 widescreen transfer.
+Echo Bridge later re-released the film in a triple feature set with Halloween: The Curse of Michael Myers and Halloween: Resurrection.
 It was also released along with Halloween: The Curse of Michael Myers in one Blu-ray collection.